SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     <kbd>![](./images/5.png)</kbd>

-5. Click on Next Step button.
+5. Click on Next Step.
 There is an Additional Features section to make configurations on Script Server (to execute application function libraries) and Document Store (for native operations on JSON documents) capabilities.
 Then you have an option to make configurations related to allowed connections like IP address settings.
 Select Allow all IP addresses.
     <kbd>
     ![](./images/6.png)
     </kbd>